sp00ks-L/Meep-Simulations/README.md

 Simulations from 3rd year research project

 - These are the series of simulations I wrote in python using the MEEP module
-- They are FDTD simulations of light trasmission through a bacteria (Synechochystis)
+- They are FDTD simulations of light transmission through a bacteria (Synechochystis)
 - The majority of the simulations are 2D simulations that I used to build my model before committing it to 3D

 - The novelty of these simulations are that: